Re-reading an email 12-15 times before hitting off the send button really makes us feel is the mail is PERFECT?

 No With perfectionism comes a sense of higher self-love that can sometimes become toxic, not for others but for yourself.
 Any negative feedback starts hampering you a lot because you personalize it.

 The perfectionist thinking goes this way – Either I’m perfect at this specific work, or I’m a failure!

 This personalization prevents you from taking feedback constructively, which can sometimes lead to real failure.

 Taking Rest Feels No Less Like Leaving The Battlefield!

 Many perfectionists believe that they should only rest when the work gets completed.
 And sometimes the job never gets done because you don’t feel it to be perfect.
-This state of mind can badly affect your mental health.
+This state of mind that is the quest to become perfectionist can badly affect your mental health.
 You will have stressed days and an increased risk of burnout.

 You Get Highly Critical Of Others